 The ‘What if scenario tool’ is a tool to see the effects of other Payment amounts, Repayment time period, etc. Look at the below steps to use it

-That’s how you set up a QuickBooks Loan Manager and utilize it after that.
+That’s how you set up QuickBooks Loan Manager and utilize it after that.
 Once set-up properly, it keeps a good record of the credit amounts and the loans you are taken.
-If you face any difficulty or issues in performing the above-provided steps, then you can speak to a QuickBooks Expert at QuickBooks ProAdvisor Support number 1-877-263-2742.
+If you face any difficulty or issues in performing the above-provided steps, then you can speak to a QuickBooks Expert at QuickBooks ProAdvisor Support Number.